 Coming to the battery life the 3000mAh (typical) / 2910mAh (minimum) built-in battery offers decent battery life.
 It lasts for a whole day with average use and lasts more than that with minimal use.
 It also has battery saver that monitors background process and turns off sync to save battery.
 Sadly, the phone doesn’t have fast charging so it takes close to 3 hours to charge the phone.
 It comes with a power charger to handle power spikes up to 380 volts.

 It achieved a One Charge Rating of 12 hours and 38 minutes, slightly less than 12 hours and 53 minutes rating for the Redmi 4A since this has a smaller battery.
-We will bring you the complete set of battery life test results soon.
+Check out the complete set of battery life test results here.

 Overall, the Redmi 5A is another value-for-money (VFM) smartphone from Xiaomi.
 It has all the required sensors, including an infrared sensor for remote control and also comes with dedicated dual SIM and microSD slots.
 The camera is decent for the price, but it could have been better and the battery life is not impressive.